Fynn McCarthy

-Fynn McCarthy (born 4 December 1999) is a Canadian professional volleyball player who plays for LKPS Lublin and the Canadian national team.
+Fynn McCarthy (born 4 December 1999) is a Canadian professional volleyball player who plays as a middle blocker for PlusLiga club LKPS Lublin and the Canadian national team.

 Career

 McCarthy competed for the Canadian team as part of the 2024 FIVB Men's Volleyball Nations League.
 In July 2024, McCarthy was named to Canada's 2024 Olympic team.

 Personal life

 For post secondary education, McCarthy attended University of British Columbia.